 Want to Drive Dialogue Around Mental Health?
 Write a Stranger a Letter

 Calling 19-year-old Letters to Strangers founder Diana Chao a jill-of-all-trades is an understatement.
-She’s given a TEDxTeen talk, is an intern at Adobe, and is an incredible multi-disciplinary artist.
-It’s hard to see her artwork and not only become an immediate fan, but get inspired to go out and begin creating your own.
+She’s given a TEDxTeen talk, is an intern at Adobe as well as an Adobe Creativity Scholar, and is an incredible multi-disciplinary artist studying ocean physics.
+It’s hard to see her artwork and not only become an immediate fan, but also get inspired to go out and begin creating your own.

 But all those accomplishments are just the tip of the iceberg.
 At 14, Diana founded Letters To Strangers, a global non-profit focused on breaking the socially isolating stigmas around mental health through the power of the human connection.
 Diana spoke to us about her passion for bringing people together, and her work with Letters to Strangers.